syne-tune/syne-tune/docs/search_space.md

   insist on a finite range (in some cases, this may be the better choice) for a numerical parameter, make use of `finrange` or `logfinrange` instead of `choice`, as alternatives to `uniform` and `loguniform` respectively.
+* **Explore `ordinal` as alternative to `choice`.** Ordinal parameters are encoded by a single int value, which is more economical in Bayesian optimization.
 * **Use a log transform** for parameters which may vary over several orders of magnitude.
 Examples are learning rates or regularization constants.